-Agree working arrangements and 'ground rules' e.g;
+Agree working arrangements and 'ground rules' eg;

-- Frequency, time and length of meetings. - Punctuality - Representation, who and how many per department - Management of information into the City Council Silver Group and out from it - Regular agenda items - Sustainability replacements/deputies mechanism of handover
+- Frequency, time and length of meetings. - Punctuality - Representation, who and how many per directorate - Representation at any multi-agency meetings - Management of information into the City Council Silver Group and out from it - Regular agenda items - Sustainability replacements/deputies mechanism of handover

 The decision making procedure needs to be robust but rapid.
-Structure the process by stating the issue, inviting ideas, clarifying options; agree the preferred option, relaying decision to Departments etc.
+Structure the process by stating the issue, inviting ideas, clarifying options; agree the preferred option, relaying decision to directorates etc.